Sagiri721/Himawari3D/README.md

 # Himawari 3D
 A simple 3D renderer using SDL bindings for Java.
-Made from complete scratch using minimal dependencies (SDL2 and Java Native Access), a little buggy but it works for simple applications.
+Made from complete scratch using minimal dependencies (OpenGL and Java Native Access), a little buggy but it works for simple applications.

 ## Features
 - Waveform file parsing